open-contracting/standard-maintenance-scripts/README.md

 ### Review GitHub organization configuration

-List organization members not employed by the Open Contracting Partnership or its helpdesk teams:
+Lists organization members not employed by the Open Contracting Partnership or its helpdesk teams:

     rake org:members

 ### Manage pull requests

-Create pull requests from a given branch:
+Creates pull requests from a given branch:

     rake pulls:create REF=branch

-Replace the descriptions of pull requests from a given branch:
+Replaces the descriptions of pull requests from a given branch:

     rake pulls:update REF=branch BODY=description

-Merges pull requests for a given branch:
+Merges pull requests from a given branch:

     rake pulls:merge REF=branch